Behzi

 Beekeepers use a device called "smoke" that creates smoke by melting different types of fuel.
 The main fuel of the smoking device is pine needles, egg carton combs and rotten wood.
 Beekeepers use smoke for two reasons when harvesting honey, which we discuss below:

-1. Reducing the smell of warning pheromones
+1. Reduce the smell of alarm pheromones

 The predominant method of communication between bees is their sense of smell.
 Whenever there is an intruder near the hive, bees secrete substances called pheromones.
 A pheromone is a substance that is secreted by an animal and causes a specific reaction by another individual of the same species.
 These warning substances cause other bees to be in a defensive state, which prepares them to attack the aggressor.
 The smoke diffuses the smell of the pheromone and prevents other bees from knowing about the danger.